Not sure what to packing for camping trips? This camping packing list and guide has all the answers for tent-based adventures!

-As you go through this list, don’t worry if you don’t have many of the items.
+As you go through this list, don’t panic if you don’t have many of the items.
 Sometimes it’s best to just get out there.

 And lastly, a word on sustainability.
-Whilst everyone loves new gear, the production of outdoors equipment has a big environmental impact.
-Try and make the most of the products you already have and purchase sensibly when buying new ones.
+Whilst everyone loves buying new gear, your camping kit list can have a big environmental impact.
+Make the most of the products you already have and purchase sensibly when buying new ones.
 Invest in an item that will last rather than having to regularly replace them.

 Vango Tempest 200 Pro Camping Tent – Camping Essential!

 It’s designed for two people but could easily fit three if you’re happy to snuggle.
-At 3 kg it’s not an incredibly lightweight tent but it’s still comfortable to carry for one person, or you can split the different parts between the rest of your party.
+At 3 kg it’s not a super lightweight tent but it’s still comfortable to carry for one person, or you can split the different parts between the rest of your party.